Table of contents

 Mistake 4: Inconsistent send cadence

-The picks above cover the core templates and framework.
-The FAQ below answers the rest of the common questions on collection emails, payment chaser emails, debt collection emails, and accounts receivable automation.
+The picks above cover the friendly reminder templates and framework.
+The FAQ below answers the rest of the common questions on payment reminder emails, invoice follow-ups, and accounts receivable automation.

-For more guidance on professional customer communication, see our guides on how to apologize professionally in email, customer service fundamentals, and our free invoice generator that pairs cleanly with this AR workflow.
+For more guidance on professional customer communication, see our guides on how to apologize professionally in email, customer service fundamentals, customer service slogans, email tracking software, Chrome extensions for Gmail, and our free invoice generator that pairs cleanly with this AR workflow.

 Frequently Asked Questions

-How do you write an accounts receivable email?
+How do you write a payment reminder email?

-A strong accounts receivable email follows a five-part structure: (1) a clear subject line referencing the invoice number, (2) a direct opening that states the purpose in sentence one, (3) the invoice details (number, original due date, amount, days past due), (4) an easy payment option (direct payment link or wire instructions), and (5) a clear call to action with a specific deadline.
+A strong payment reminder email follows a five-part structure: (1) a clear subject line referencing the invoice number, (2) a direct opening that states the purpose in sentence one, (3) the invoice details (number, original due date, amount), (4) an easy payment option (direct payment link or wire instructions), and (5) a clear call to action with a specific date.
 Keep the email under 150 words.
-Match the tone to the stage of the collection sequence, friendly for pre-due reminders, polite-direct for first overdue, firm-formal for 15-30 days past due.
+Match the tone to the stage of the friendly reminder cadence: helpful for pre-due reminders, polite for first follow-ups, supportive for the 10-14 day check-in.

-An accounts receivable email template is a reusable email format with placeholder variables (customer name, invoice number, amount, due date) that AR specialists use to communicate with customers about outstanding invoices.
-Templates speed up the collection process, ensure tone consistency, and create a defensible paper trail.
-The 12 accounts receivable email templates in this guide cover every stage of a 7-email collection sequence from pre-due reminder to final demand letter, plus variants for payment plans, late fees, statements, debt recovery, and settlement offers.
+A payment reminder email template is a reusable email format with placeholder variables (customer name, invoice number, amount, due date) that finance and operations teams use to communicate with customers about outstanding invoices.
+Templates speed up the reminder process, ensure tone consistency, and create a clean paper trail in the account record.
+The 8 payment reminder email templates in this guide cover the friendly reminder cadence from pre-due reminder through the 10-14 day check-in, plus variants for payment plans, account statements, Net-30 reminders, and a thank-you-for-paying confirmation.

-How do you write a collection email politely?
+How do you write a payment reminder politely?

-Polite collection emails open with a warm but direct first sentence ('I am following up on Invoice #12345, which was due on [date]'), include all invoice details, offer easy payment options, and close with a clear next step.
-The tone should escalate gradually across the email sequence rather than jumping from friendly to aggressive.
-Assume oversight, not bad intent, in the first 1-2 follow-ups.
-Reserve firm language for 15+ days past due and formal demand language for 30+ days.
-Customer-focused phrasing ('we want to resolve this together') protects the relationship better than punitive phrasing ('you have failed to pay').
+Polite payment reminder emails open with a warm but direct first sentence ("I am following up on Invoice #12345, which was due on [date]"), include all invoice details, offer easy payment options, and close with a clear next step.
+The tone should stay consistent and supportive across the first 14 days rather than jumping to firm language.
+Assume oversight, not bad intent.
+Customer-focused phrasing ("let me know if there is an issue with the invoice") protects the relationship and tends to get better response rates than punitive phrasing.

 How do you politely ask for a payment?

-What should I include in a collection email?
+What should I include in a payment reminder email?

-Every collection email should include: (1) the invoice number, (2) the original invoice date, (3) the original due date, (4) the amount owed, (5) the number of days past due (if applicable), (6) a direct payment link or wire instructions, (7) your contact info for questions, (8) a clear call to action with a deadline, and (9) a tone matched to the stage of the collection sequence.
+Every payment reminder email should include: (1) the invoice number, (2) the original invoice date, (3) the original due date, (4) the amount owed, (5) a direct payment link or wire instructions, (6) your contact info for questions, and (7) a clear next-step suggestion.
 Keep the email under 150 words.
-Avoid technical jargon and corporate stiffness, even formal final demand letters should sound like a human wrote them.
+Avoid technical jargon and corporate stiffness.
+The friendly reminder tone stays consistent across the first 14 days past due; anything firmer is best handled by your finance lead and account owner off-template, with input from qualified counsel where appropriate.

 How many follow-up emails should I send for an overdue invoice?

-How long should I wait before sending a collection email?
+How long should I wait before sending a payment reminder email?

 What is a friendly payment reminder email?

-A friendly payment reminder is the first email in the AR collection sequence, typically sent 3-7 days before the invoice due date.
+A friendly payment reminder is the first email in the cadence, typically sent 3-7 days before the invoice due date.
 The tone is warm and helpful, not pushy.
 The goal is to confirm the customer has the invoice, remind them of the upcoming due date, and make payment easy.
 A friendly payment reminder template should include the invoice number, due date, amount, payment link, and a one-line offer to help if there is a question.
-Friendly reminders catch about 60-70% of customers who would otherwise pay late, dramatically improving days-sales-outstanding.
+Friendly reminders catch many customers who would otherwise pay late and meaningfully improve days-sales-outstanding.

-How do you write a final demand letter?
+How do you write a follow-up email for an unpaid invoice?

 What is a payment chaser email?

-A payment chaser email is another name for an overdue collection email, typically used in UK and Commonwealth English.
-The format is the same as a US-style collection email: clear subject line, direct opening, invoice details, payment options, and a specific call to action.
-Payment chaser emails in the UK often include a reference to the Late Payment of Commercial Debts (Interest) Act, which entitles businesses to claim statutory interest and recovery costs on overdue B2B invoices.
+A payment chaser email is another name for a payment reminder or invoice follow-up email, commonly used in UK and Commonwealth English.
+The format is the same as a US-style payment reminder: clear subject line referencing the invoice number, direct opening, invoice details, payment options, and a clear next step.
+For UK B2B invoices, your finance lead can advise on whether the Late Payment of Commercial Debts (Interest) Act applies and what statutory interest or recovery costs are appropriate to reference.

 Should I automate accounts receivable emails?

-Yes, for teams sending more than 50-100 invoices per month, AR automation is the highest-ROI process improvement available.
-Tools like QuickBooks Online, Xero, Sage Intacct, NetSuite, Versapay, BlueSnap, Tesorio, and Upflow ship pre-built AR email sequences with auto-escalation, payment portals, and CRM integration.
-Automation reduces days-sales-outstanding (DSO) by 15-30% on average within 90 days.
-For teams under 50 invoices per month, manually sending the 12 templates in this guide on a calendar reminder schedule is sufficient and avoids the platform fees.
+Yes, for teams sending more than 50-100 invoices per month, AR automation is one of the highest-ROI process improvements available.
+Tools like QuickBooks Online, Xero, Sage Intacct, NetSuite, Versapay, BlueSnap, Tesorio, and Upflow ship pre-built reminder sequences with payment portals and CRM integration.
+Automation reduces days-sales-outstanding (DSO) measurably within 90 days for most teams.
+For teams under 50 invoices per month, manually sending the 8 templates in this guide on a calendar reminder schedule is sufficient and avoids the platform fees.

-What is the best subject line for a collection email?
+What is the best subject line for a payment reminder email?

 Get started